elifesciences/civinky-service/README.md

 # Civinky: Pug and Inky for CiviMail

+Convert Pug with Inky into html ready for CiviMail.

+This repository contains the Civinky library; a simple web service based on this library; and a browserified version of the library.

-A web service that converts a Pug template, written with Inky tags to html ready for CiviMail.
-You may also be interested in the [CiviCRM Inky Compose](https://github.com/3sd/civicrm-inky-compose) extension that allows you to compose with Inky using the CiviMail's UI
+You may also be interested in the [CiviCRM Inky Compose](https://github.com/3sd/civicrm-inky-compose) extension that allows you to compose with Inky using the CiviMail's UI.

 ## Installation